OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/requirement-sets/excel-api-requirement-sets.md

 In addition:

-* Returns the range the conditonal format is applied to.
+* Returns the range the conditional format is applied to.
 * Removal of conditional formatting.
 * Provides priority and stopifTrue capability.
 * Get collection of all conditional formatting on a given range.
 * Clears all conditional formats active on the current specified range.

-For API details, please refer to the [Excel JavaScript API open specification](https://github.com/OfficeDev/office-js-docs/tree/ExcelJs_OpenSpec).

 |Object| What is new| Description|Requirement set|
 |:----|:----|:----|:----|